 From today, consumers with ARCore-enabled smartphones will be able to measure objects around them quickly and easily

-Augmented Reality's capabilities for mapping and interacting with real-world cameras have been around for some time on smart devices - but for now, without too many applications that have significant benefits beyond easy short-term entertainment.
+Augmented Reality capabilities, or augmented reality, for mapping real space using cameras and interfacing with it, have existed in smart devices for some time - but for now without too many applications have significant benefits beyond light entertainment for a short time.
 Google hopes to change that And is now re-launching the Measure on the Play Store, Which does exactly what its name says.

-Each device is officially supported by ARCore, the development environment for integrated reality and the laminated reality it launched Google Officially last March, they can now enjoy free real-world physical object measurement tools - via the smartphone screen, without the need for any additional extras.
+Each device is officially supported by ARCore, the development environment for integrated reality and the laminated reality it launched Google Officially last March, they will now be able to enjoy a free tool for measuring physical objects in the real world - via the smartphone screen, without the need for any additional add-ons.

 Measure is not intended to fully replace the measuring tape, the plas or other instruments used for precise measurements today, but it is certainly effective for obtaining a good and reliable assessment of the length and height of everything in front of it.
 It is likely that this is a direct response from home Google The decision of Dark To offer its own ARKit-based measurement applicationiOS 12 on the way.